CianMRoche/subMIT-setup/README.md

 1. Command line (terminal)
 2. An integrated development environment (IDE)

 Command line is simplest, but IDEs offer useful quality-of life features.
 We will discuss how to set up both.
-In eitehr case, the protocols for communicating between your PC and the cluster are handled by "SSH" (Secure SHell) which we'll explain briefly now.
+In either case, the protocols for communicating between your PC and the cluster are handled by "SSH" (Secure SHell) which we'll explain briefly now.

 ### Note
 I will use `/home/` for home directories.
 On MAC or linux this can be represented by a tilde "~" and in Windows it will likely be `C:\Users\windows_username\`